cmb69/realblog_xh/README.md

 ## Backward Compatibility

-Realblog_XH is mostly backward compatible to Realblog 2.8, so you can reuse its data files (`realblog.txt`) and use its plugin calls.
+Realblog_XH is mostly backward compatible to the original Realblog, so you can reuse its data files (`realblog.txt`) and use its plugin calls.
 However, the old plugin calls are deprecated, and may be removed in the future.